gmoe64/Hadoop-Data-Science/README.md

 -------------------------
 Design Decisions & Issues
 -------------------------
 I selected the data set house-prices.
-Currently i'm looking for a home with the following requirements:
+I'm currently in the market looking to purchase a newhome with the following requirements:

 Q. Sale price must be under $450000